June 1, 2023

 a ball on a hill with some people pushing it up and others pushing it down- lack of alignment

-It’s under-appreciated, seldom recognized, and in action, richly nuanced.
+It’s overlooked and often invisible.
 Author and search firm expert Dennis C. Miller calls it an “innovative concept.”
-I disagree.
-I find hundreds* of examples of it in thriving nonprofits.
-It seems innovative because we fail to name, uplift, and seek more of it.
+I beg to differ.
+I find it consistently in thriving nonprofits.
+It seems innovative because we fail to see and name it as a critical ingredient of success.

 What Happens When It’s Missing?